Declaration of Aboriginal Places in NSW

 An overview of Aboriginal Places in NSW comprises a short history, types of Places and numbers of Places declared to 2011.

-Atlas of Aboriginal Places
+Search for Aboriginal Places

 The Office of Environment and Heritage (OEH) strongly welcomes nominations for Aboriginal Places supported by the local Aboriginal community, as Aboriginal people are the main determinants of Aboriginal cultural significance.
 OEH will support the Aboriginal community in considering: